prometheus-community/promql-langserver/README.md

 There exists a VS Code extension based on this language server: <https://github.com/slrtbtfs/vscode-prometheus>

-It is used as the main test platform for this langauge server.
+It is used as the main test platform for this language server.

 Since it isn't published a on the Extensions Marketplace yet, you'll have to follow the somewhat more complicated installation steps described in the README there.